Waters1993/Waters1993/README.md

 I transitioned to software engineering following a 6 year career in the Medical Device industry where I worked as a Project Engineer.
 Over the coure of my career I launched a number of new products including orthopaedic hip and knee components as well as tissue repair devices.

+Apart from a number computer science modulars during my engineer degree I am completely self taught.
+I started my journey by completing HarvardX's introductory course CS50.
+Since then I have completed a number of online open courses and completed a number of portfolio projects.
+I am continuing my journey with more deep form learning through text books and more complex projects.

+My goals for 2023 are to:
+- Contribute to Open Source projects
+- Take on my first freelance webdevelopment work
+- Get a new role as a software engineer

 ## Technologies & Tools
 ---